Business Managing Consultant

 This is the most obvious factor as different business work at different price levels.
 It isn’t the case that the less expensive consultants aren’t as good as the more expensive ones.
 It really depends on what you are looking for.
 For example, many small businesses may benefit more from a national consultancy than from the services of a multinational like Deloitte or PwC.

 No one person can be an expert in everything.
 If you are looking to solve a specific challenge, like expanding your IT systems, then a small specialist consultancy would be best.
 If you are looking for general business support and help growing, then a straight forward business management consultant can help, just bear in mind that they will have limitations.
 Many consultants will be able to refer you to specialists, usually in return for a referral commission.
-Also bear in mind that while business consultants are business educated, they may have limited business experience.
+Also bear in mind that while business consultants are business educated, they may not have any 'real world' business management experience.

 The Big Four (Deloitte, EY, KPMG and PwC) are the four largest professional services networks in the world.
-They are comparable in size relative to the rest of the market, and considered equal in their ability to provide a wide scope of professional services, which can be beneficial for large companies with complex needs and significant resources, but may not be the best choice for small or medium sized businesses.
-They will tend to work on a project basis, so there will be limited flexibility, and they generally work with bigger companies with big budgets.
+They are comparable in size relative to the rest of the market, and they are generally considered equal in their ability to provide a wide scope of professional services, which can be beneficial for large, generally multinational companies, with complex needs and significant resources, but these four are usually not be the best choice for small or medium sized businesses.
+They will tend to work on a project basis, so there will be limited flexibility, and they generally work with big companies with big budgets.

 These tend to offer a number of services including on-call business consultancy, though there can be monthly fees or contracts involved.
 Some examples are provided below:

 We Grow Business charge a monthly fee of £250 and then an hourly fee of £125.
-The monthly fee includes one free meeting and is a rolling monthly contract.
+The monthly fee includes one free meeting per month and is a rolling monthly contract.

 Business advice Line charge a £450 sign-up fee, followed by £236.40 a month on a fixed 12 month contract.
 In return you get unlimited telephone support from business consultants.
 They also offer ad-hoc business advice and consulting services for £250 an hour without a contract.